 The moving and arrangements of the shop across the street continued on for the rest of the day.
 In fact, the moving crew only left around 3 that afternoon.
-It wasn’t until they were all off work that Wallace discovered of the incident.
-He came by to pick Ehlo up since Ehlo’s car was in the shop, and Angela had to go take care of some stuffs.
+It wasn’t until they were all off work that Wallace discovered the incident.
+He came by to pick Ehlo up since Ehlo’s car was in the shop, and Angela had to go take care of some stuff.

 “So new competition,” Wallace noted as he saw Ehlo walking out of the shop with Andy.

 “Looks like it,” Ehlo returned.
 He was also staring at the shop.

 And that was around the time the shop-owner stepped outside and crossed the street, making her way toward them.

 “What do we do?”
 Andy whispered under his breath.

 Ehlo and Wallace exchanged a look before shrugging.
 They found it extremely amusing that Andy was scared of the so-called “new competition.”
 After all, it wasn’t like it was their shop like in the past.
 Okay, Wallace was the current owner of the establishment, but it wasn’t like they were being driven out of town at that very moment.